-Jesus really was, and is, and always will be God.
-Jesus said that he was God, that he was the Son of God and that he was the long-awaited Jewish Messiah.
+Witnesses tell us that Jesus really did claim to be God.
+He said that he was God, that he was the Son of God and that he was the long-awaited Jewish Messiah.

-We have the testimony of people who knew Jesus and who tell us that he said that he was God:
+We have the words of people who knew Jesus and who tell us that he said that he was God:

 - When Philip asked Jesus to show him the Father, Jesus replied “Don’t you know me, Philip, even after I have been among you such a long time?
 Anyone who has seen me has seen the Father.”
 (John 14:9)

 - Jesus took God’s own name ‘I am’ and applied it to himself on a number of occasions.
 One example is a very robust discussion with a group of Pharisees, recorded in John 8.
 Jesus concluded the discussion by saying: “I tell you the truth.
 Before Abraham was born, I am.”
 (John 8:58).
 It’s not surprising that they started picking up rocks to try to stone him to death.